Screening, Early Intervention and Educational Supports

 Anyone can access the South Dakota LEND Developmental Clinic interdisciplinary evaluation services for a child ages 6 months to 8 years of age who they think may have a developmental concern.
 The evaluation is offered as a free service to provide experience for the LEND trainees and to improve the health status of children with neurodevelopmental and related disabilities.

-The Office of Special Education promotes collaboration among parents, educators, students, community and other agencies to ensure that all children (birth through 21 or high school graduation) with disabilities have available to them a Free and Appropriate Public Education (FAPE).
+Special Education Programs promotes collaboration among parents, educators, students, community and other agencies to ensure that all children (birth through 21 or high school graduation) with disabilities have available to them a Free and Appropriate Public Education (FAPE).

 If you suspect a child 3 to 5 years of age has a developmental delay contact your local public school district to request a free developmental screening.